EL ENCUENTRO GUIDES AND STAFF

 In addition to guiding, Greg teaches entomology and fish ecology at the guiding school in Esquel.
 He is also a certified casting instructor and ties most of his own flies.
 Greg’s interests in biology fuel his concern about conservation and protection of ecological balances in Patagonia.

 Alun has been guiding with El Encuentro since 1997 and is practically one of the family.
 Born and raised in Esquel, Alun started fly fishing with his Welsh grandfather who founded one of the first fishing clubs at Los Alerces National Park.
 Alun enjoys sharing his knowledge of flora, fauna, and the history of Patagonia.
 A day on the river with Alun will be filled of great fishing, many amazing stories and lots of laughs.

 Alun has the patience of a great teacher.
-When not guiding, he teaches music in his guitar school in Esquel, were he and his wife have a young son.
+When not guiding, he teaches music in his guitar school in Esquel, were he and his wife have two sons.
 Alun is a great guitar player and passionate musician who loves to share Argentine music with his fishing clients.